Prejish Prakash: Editing career

 Prejish started working as an independent film editor in the film Mullassery Madhavan Kutty Nemom P. O. in 2012.

-In 2013, Prejish edited the movie Philips and the monkey pen which completed 111 days in theaters and was a huge commercial success at the box-office.
+In 2013, Prejish edited the movie Philips and the Monkey Pen which completed 111 days in theatres and was a huge commercial success at the boxoffice.
 This film also won the Kerala State Film Award for Best Children's Film, Kerala State Film Award for Best Child Artist and Kerala State Film Award for Best Children's Film Director.